Oregon BPS vs. Washington Clean Buildings Standard: How They Compare

 If you own commercial property in both Oregon and Washington:

-- Inventory your buildings by state and square footage — Confirm which threshold applies to each
+- Inventory your buildings by state and square footage — Confirm which threshold applies to each building in each jurisdiction

-- Engage auditors who understand both frameworks — Reusing data across states is possible but requires careful documentation
+- Engage auditors who understand both frameworks — Reusing data across states is possible but requires careful documentation and audit format adaptation

-- Coordinate timelines — Washington’s Tier 1 timeline started earlier; Oregon’s runs through 2028-2030
+- Coordinate timelines — Washington’s Tier 1 timeline is current (2026); Oregon’s runs through 2028-2030

-- Maintain separate compliance records — Each state’s documentation lives in its own system
+- Maintain separate compliance records — Each state’s documentation lives in its own system (Form Q for Oregon; Portfolio Manager reporting for Washington)

 Why Oregon Picked Its Specific Approach

-Oregon’s BPS framework was designed to balance rigor against cost.
+Oregon’s BPS framework was designed to balance rigor against cost and simplicity.
 The state chose ASHRAE Level 2 specifically because it produces compliance-quality engineering analysis without imposing investment-grade audit costs on every covered building.
-The state chose audit-based compliance with LCCA documentation rather than pure EUI targets because building owners need a documented pathway to defend their compliance choices in cases where pure EUI compliance isn’t realistic without major capital work.
-And the state aligned the program with Energy Trust of Oregon’s incentive structure to make the economics workable for early movers.
+The state chose audit-based compliance with LCCA documentation rather than pure EUI targets because building owners need a documented pathway to defend their compliance choices in cases where pure EUI compliance isn’t realistic without prohibitive capital work.

 Bottom Line for Pacific Northwest Owners